 TMWA is a steward of the region's water resources and promotes the efficient use of water in drought and nondrought years.
-Due to TMWA's ongoing conservation programs, among other factors, municipal residential per capita demand has been decreasing since the early 2000s.
+Due to TMWA's ongoing conservation programs, among other factors, municipal residential per capita demand has decreased by 30% since the early 2000s, even though TMWA's customer base has grown by approximately 30%.
 TMWA has many education and outreach programs focused on water conservation, particularly during the summer months, when customer demand can be three to four times higher than wintertime use, primarily due to landscape irrigation.
 When the region is experiencing a drought, TMWA can enact enhanced conservation measures to help decrease demand to minimize the use of drought reserves.